 Imagine everything suddenly going dark, your mind, thoughts, feelings, and physical abilities seemingly slipping away from you.
 This is what it feels like when your brain suffers a traumatic injury.
 Of course, there is a more scientific definition as to what a traumatic brain injury is, as well as a multitude of things to expect in the recovery period after the brain has sustained an injury.
+Taking brain supplements from Neurohacks.co may help the recovery stage go by a bit faster.
 Here’s what to expect if you or someone you know has sustained a traumatic brain injury.

 What is a traumatic brain injury?

 A traumatic brain injury can occur when any sort of external force damages the head.
 The leading causes for brain injuries are falls, followed closely by car accidents and falling objects.
 Most often, emergency room visits are made by very young or very old patients who have been hit in the head by something.
 When the brain suffers trauma, a loss of consciousness, amnesia, a skull fracture, a post-traumatic seizure may occur as well.

 What does recovery look like for someone who has suffered a traumatic brain injury?

 The severity of the accident determines how long recovery will take.
 In a closed head injury, the skull and brain have not been penetrated, and recovery may take just a few weeks.
 An open head injury is when the skill and other layers that help protect the brain have been penetrated or torn, exposing the brain to air.
 Open head injuries, or primary injuries, occur at the time of the accident and cause more damage to the brain.
 Damage from these injuries is irreversible and can take years to recover from, if recovery is even possible.
 A few examples of primary injuries include:

 Fracture – When the skull is broken or dented, exposing the brain or causing the bone of the skull to put pressure on the brain, known as a depressed skull fracture.